 The Red Canary Product Management team is always looking for better ways to collaborate with customers.
 To that end, we have made the Red Canary Product Idea Portal available, where opportunities and work items will be displayed across their development stages (Under Consideration, Planned, In Flight, Released).

-This board will show new features as well as issues that we’re tracking.
+This board will show new features we're considering and tracking.
 Red Canary users are encouraged to add insights and supporting information to these items.

 Submit an idea